vanted7580/MSR-GAMING-ASSISTANT/README.md

 A python project of Multithreading Artificial Intelligence Aiming System with GUI.

-Project start at 25 August 2022.
+Project started at 25 August 2022.

 ## Structure